MailMan PHP Extension Reference Documentation

 void put_HttpProxyPort(int intVal);

-Specifies the port number of the HTTP proxy.
+Sets the TCP port of the HTTP proxy.

 HttpProxyUsername